-For the 2018-19 school year, there will be a total of twelve charter schools operating.
-Nine of which are located in the Puget Sound area of the state, while the other three are located in Eastern Washington.
+For the 2021-22 school year, there was a total of sixteen charter schools operating. thirteen of which are located in the Puget Sound area of the state, while the other three are located in Eastern Washington.

 Charter schools must report student enrollment in the same manner and based on the same definitions of enrolled students and annual average full-time equivalent enrollment as other public schools.
 OSPI allocates funding for charter schools including general apportionment, special education, categorical, and other non-basic education moneys in the same manner and based on the same funding formulas as school districts in the state.